Turn up and go/ Mass Rapid Transit

 Using the existing railway line is one of the options we have considered along with using the motorway corridors.

-There is a map at bottom of this section that shows the potential route for ‘start-up’ passenger rail service and indicative station locations.
+There is a map at the bottom of this section that shows the potential route for start-up passenger rail service and indicative station locations.

 2. The current rail infrastructure limits the number of trains that can operate.
 Most of the railway line between Rolleston and Addington and all the line between Addington and Rangiora is a single track.
 This means trains can only go in one direction at a time in these sections, which limits the number of services that can be run.
 Other infrastructure, such as busy level crossings and the train signalling system, place further limits on the number and reliability of services that can be run.